yukazakiri/iNiR/README.md

 A Quickshell shell for Niri.
 Fork of end-4's illogical-impulse, butchered to work on a different compositor.

-> **Almost everything is configurable.** Modules can be toggled on/off, colors adapt to your wallpaper (or pick a theme), animations respect your preferences, and if something annoys you there's probably a setting for it.
-Check Settings (`Super+,`) before rage-quitting.
+> **Heads up:** almost everything here is configurable.
+Modules, colors, fonts, animations - if something bugs you, there's probably a toggle for it.
+Hit `Super+,` for settings before you rage-quit.

 | Overview | Sidebars |
 |:---|:---|